Rick Rude Death – Heart Failure

-At the time of Rick Rude’s death, his family did state that he had been training in hopes of returning to the action.
+In 1998, it was said that Rude had been adamantly training in hopes of getting back into the ring.
 Sadly, that goal would never come to fruition.

 Rick Rude Death

 Rick Rude’s death occurred on April 20, 1999.
 He was only 40 years old.
 He was living in Alpharetta, Georgia at the time.

 An autopsy was done to determine caused Rick Rude’s death.
 The cause of death was listed as heart failure.
 Because there was empty prescription bottles found in his home, it’s widely discussed that Rude’s heart failure was due to a drug overdose, though this hasn’t been confirmed publicly.

 Rick Rude Grave, Family